Robin Mathy

-Robin Michele Mathy (born July 21, 1957) is an author, activist, and editor.
-She has published four books and more than 50 peer-reviewed articles or book chapters.
+Robin Michele Mathy (born July 21, 1957) is an American researcher and activist who has published four books and more than 50 peer-reviewed articles or book chapters.

-Her first book, Male Homosexuality in Four Societies: Brazil, Guatemala, the Philippines, and the United States, coauthored with Frederick L. Whitam, has been in print since 1986 and was selected by the New York Times Review of Books as one of the Best Books in Print in Anthropology.
-Her work has been cited over 1200 times in scientific, peer-reviewed journals.
+Her first book, Male Homosexuality in Four Societies: Brazil, Guatemala, the Philippines, and the United States, coauthored with Frederick L. Whitam, has been in print since 1986 and was selected by the New York Times Review of Books as one of the "Best Books in Print" in anthropology.
+Her work has been cited over 6000 times in peer-reviewed journals, giving her an h-index of 26.
+Mathy is a member of the editorial board of the Journal of Sexual Health Psychology.

+Education

-She has graduate degrees in Sociology from Indiana University-Bloomington, Social Work from University of Minnesota-Twin Cities, International Relations from the University of Cambridge, and Evidence-Based Health Care from the University of Oxford.
+Mathy has graduate degrees in sociology from Indiana University Bloomington, social Work from University of Minnesota-Twin Cities, international relations from the University of Cambridge, and evidence-based health care from the University of Oxford.